tillgrallert/xslt-calendar-conversion/README.md

 ### Input / Output

 - Dates: Unless otherwise specified, input and output for all templates converting dates between the various calendars follows the ISO standard for dates as "yyyy-mm-dd"
 - Calendars: Due to historical reasons, this code makes use of values specified for my project "Open Arabic Periodical Editions ([OpenArabicPE](https://openarabicpe.github.io/))".
 Unfortunately, they take the form of local references (`#cal_...`).
 For the future, I plan to use LOD references.
 Wikidate would be the place to go to, because one can add entities.
+This is already supported in the main function
     + Gregorian calendar: `#cal_gregorian`
         * Wikidata: [Q12138](https://www.wikidata.org/wiki/Q12138)
     + Islamic (*hirjrī*) calendar: `#cal_islamic`